WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 When overriding virtual functions, the function declaration must have the `override` or `final` keyword.
 When `override` or `final` are specified, you should not prefix the function with `virtual`.

-Use `explicit` to stop unwatned type conversions.
+Use `explicit` to stop unwanted type conversions.

 ## Best Practices